 - Tunkl v.
 Regents U. Calif.
 (Cal.
+1963)

-1963) - Film clip: Ghost Town (2008)
+- Film clip: Ghost Town (2008)

+- Film clip: Weird Al, Like a Surgeon

 2. Permissible Waivers

 While the patient cannot waive her right to adjudicate her right to compensation for negligent error, she can waive other rights.
 Four notable categories are (1) discharge against medical advice, (2) arbitration instead of litigation, (3) religious refusals, and (4) experiments.